cube-js/cube/docs/content/Configuration/Config.md

 <!-- prettier-ignore-start -->
 [[warning |]]
-| We recommend always use different pre-aggregations schemas in development and
+| We **strongly** recommend using different pre-aggregation schemas in development and
 | production environments to avoid pre-aggregation tables clashes.
 <!-- prettier-ignore-end -->